Uglow Family HistoryUglows in Cheltenham and Gloucester

 In 1871, Ann was running a 'boarding school for young gentlemen' with her son, Joseph, in Louth, Cheltenham.
 Ann died in 1879 in Ulverston, aged 74, visiting or living with her son, Theodore, who was the vicar at St Michaels, Rampside.

-In later years, James was a great invalid and in Cheltenham on 19 May 1890 was given a "grand benefit concert with a number of eminent artists" performing.
+In later years, James was an invalid and in Cheltenham on 19 May 1890 was given a "grand benefit concert with a number of eminent artists" performing.
 (Musical Standard, 24 May 1890, p.
 482).
-According to the Cheltenham Looker -On of 10th May, it was organised by ‘The younger generation of local musicians who have kindly recollections of Mr. Uglow as an established professor when they were putting their first steps on the ladder…’ The professional singers offered their services without charge and were supported by the choral singers of the Cheltenham Festival Society.
+According to the Cheltenham Looker-On 10th May, it was organised by ‘The younger generation of local musicians who have kindly recollections of Mr. Uglow as an established professor when they were putting their first steps on the ladder…’ The professional singers offered their services without charge and were supported by the choral singers of the Cheltenham Festival Society.
 The Assembly Rooms were also made available at no cost and the hall was well filled for the concert of solo and choral singing and some instrumental works so James should have benefited well from the occasion.

 In 1891, they were living in Cheltenham - James was a professor of music and Sarah was a masseuse.
 James died in Cheltenham in 1894.
 However Sarah pops up again in 1911, living at 20 Mimosa St, Fulham where (as Edith Uglow) she is the housekeeper for Alfred Emmanuel, a manufacturing chemist.
 The evidence for 'Edith' being 'Sarah Jane' is that she was born in Dover and her mother (Sarah Ann Brown) is visiting....